TIBCOSoftware/snappydata/README.md

 (c) **snappy-spark** - This is the Spark code with Snappy modifcations.

 Similarly the GemfireXD repository can be copied or moved inside snappy-commons by name *snappy-store* for an integrated build with GemFireXD.
-The branch of GemFireXD to use is *snappy-gemxd* that has been branched from rebrand_Dec13 recently for this purpose.
+The branch of GemFireXD to use is also *snappy-store* that has been branched from rebrand_Dec13 recently for this purpose.

 (d) **snappy-store** - This is the GemFireXD with Snappy additions.